wendergnu/wrals/README.md

-# rals
+# WRALS
-Ruby Arduino Led Socket
+Web Ruby Arduino Led Socket

 ## Synopsis
 This system aims to control an LED through a web interface using HTML5 Ruby and Arduino C.